2024-25 CATALOG YEAR

 8. THAR 355 or 357: Theatre Production Laboratory (3 terms of participation, normally granted at one unit per term of participation)

-Theatre arts majors can seek certification to teach theatre arts at the secondary level.
+Theatre arts majors can seek certification to teach theatre in grades K-12.
 Students can add an endorsement in a second area (such as English as a second language) by completing the appropriate minor.
 Students who plan to seek teacher certification should review the requirements in the Education section of the catalog and meet with the director of teacher education, preferably before the end of the sophomore year.

 Loading...